Are You a Growth Investor? This 1 Stock Could Be the Perfect Pick

 Thus, the more stocks you own with a #1 or #2 Rank and Scores of A or B, the better.

-Established in 1990, headquartered in Duluth, GA, AGCO Corporation is a leading manufacturer and distributor of agricultural equipment and related replacement parts.
-The company offers a full product line of farm equipment through a wide network of dealers and distributors across 140 countries.
-Its full range of agricultural equipment, include tractors (generated 57% of 2020 sales), combines (3%), application equipment including self-propelled sprayers (3%), hay tools and forage equipment, implements and other equipment (12%), and grain storage and protein production systems (10%).
-Sales of replacement parts generated around 14% of the company’s sales in 2018.
+New York-based Moelis & Company is a global investment bank, providing strategic and financial advisory services to corporations, governments and financial sponsors across all major industries.
+The company’s advisory services include M&As, capital markets transactions, recapitalizations and restructurings, and other corporate finance matters like public/private debt and equity transactions.

-AGCO is a #3 (Hold) on the Zacks Rank, with a VGM Score of A.
+MC is a #2 (Buy) on the Zacks Rank, with a VGM Score of B.

 Additionally, the company could be a top pick for growth investors.
-AGCO has a Growth Style Score of A, forecasting year-over-year earnings growth of 70.8% for the current fiscal year.
+MC has a Growth Style Score of A, forecasting year-over-year earnings growth of 41.2% for the current fiscal year.

-Eight analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $0.91 to $9.58 per share.
-AGCO also boasts an average earnings surprise of 65.1%.
+For fiscal 2021, three analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.65 to $4.11 per share.
+MC boasts an average earnings surprise of 675%.

-With a solid Zacks Rank and top-tier Growth and VGM Style Scores, AGCO should be on investors' short list.
+With a solid Zacks Rank and top-tier Growth and VGM Style Scores, MC should be on investors' short list.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report